-ASVR is also compatible with existing high-resolution strategies and can further enhance the multimodal understanding capabilities of LMMs.
+ASVR is also compatible with existing high-resolution strategies and can further enhance the multimodal understanding capabilities of LVLMs.
 To evaluate the effectiveness of ASVR under high-resolution configurations, we upscale the input resolution of both ASVR and the baseline models to 1152 × 1152, while keeping the training conditions identical.
-We use LLaVA-558K\citep{liu2023llava} for the pre-training stage and LLaVA-Next-779K\citep{liu2024llava} for instruction tuning following LLaVA-Next~\citep{liu2024llava}.
+We use LLaVA-558K\citep{liu2023llava} for the pre-training stage and LLaVA-Next-779K\citep{liu2024llava} for instruction tuning following LLaVA-Next settings~\citep{liu2024llava}.
 As shown in Table~\ref{table:High Resolution}, under high-resolution configurations, ASVR consistently outperforms the baseline by 2\% in average scores across 14 multimodal benchmarks, further demonstrating its flexibility and robustness across different input resolutions.